RohanNero/foundry-funding/README.md

 You may be thinking to yourself

-_"why in sweet davey jones locker would you want to set the amount to be in terms of ETH instead of a less volatile currency‽"_
+_"why in sweet davey jones locker would you want to set the `goal` to be in terms of ETH instead of a less volatile currency‽"_

-I'm aware it is a rather terrible design choice currently, but this project was made for **fun** and to get **acquanted with foundry**.
+I'm aware it is a rather flawed design choice currently, but this project was made for **fun** and to get **acquanted with foundry**.
 If you want to build upon this project you probably would want to implement a less volatile currency or at the very least use a pricefeed.

 ---